-4 Results from the sequential play (SP) treatments
+4. Results from the sequential play (SP) treatments

 In this section we consider the results from the SP treatments.
 The results from the SM treatments are discussed in the next section.
 We will first collect a number of facts about subjects' behavior that will eventually enable us to answer the first three research questions posed in Section 2.2.
 We begin with the incumbents' behavior.
-Figure 2 provides information about the incumbents' price choices.
+Fig. 2 provides information about the incumbents' price choices.
 Each row corresponds to a single treatment.
 The left diagram in each row shows the evolution of average prices in states L and H, while the middle and right diagrams show histograms of price choices.

-The histograms in Figure 2 reveal that incumbents mostly chose the full information prices (40 in state L and 60 in state H) both under full as well as under asymmetric information.
-These choices were more frequent in rounds 25 - 48 and were more frequent in treatments with $\overline{\pi} = 10$ than in the corresponding treatments with $\overline{\pi} = 14$ .
-Thus, the incumbents' behavior provides strong support for Bagwell and Ramey's (1991) prediction that the oligopoly limit pricing model gives rise to a full information equilibrium behavior.
-This support is stronger in treatments with $\overline{\pi} = 10$ which do not admit pooling equilibria.
-Moreover, the left diagrams in Figure 2 show that in all treatments, the incumbents' average prices in state H were remarkably close to the full information price of 60 right from the start, whereas in state L, they exhibited a moderate, but statistically significant, downward time trend towards the full information price of 40.
-Together with the however, that incumbents got a negative payoff in only 9 out of 5, 376 price choices that were made in our experiments.
-See also the additional data on the session level available at http://www.tau.ac.il/~spiegel/papers/MSYtechnicalappendix.pdf
+The histograms in Fig. 2 reveal that incumbents mostly chose the full information prices (40 in state L and 60 in state H) both under full as well as under asymmetric information.
+These choices were more frequent in rounds 25-48 and were more frequent in treatments with $\overline{\pi} = 10$ than in the corresponding treatments with $\overline{\pi} = 14$ .
+Thus, the incumbents' behavior provides strong support for Bagwell and Ramey's (1991) prediction that the oligopoly limit pricing model gives rise to a full information equilibrium behavior, especially in treatments with $\overline{\pi} = 10$ which do not admit pooling equilibria.
+Moreover, the left diagrams in Fig. 2 show that in all treatments, the incumbents' average prices in state H were remarkably close to the full information price of 60 right from the start, whereas in state L, they exhibited a moderate, but statistically significant, downward time trend towards the full information price of 40.
+Together with the fact that the standard deviations of the incumbents' prices were smaller in rounds 25-48 than in rounds 1-24, this suggests that as sessions have progressed, incumbents gradually "learned" to play the full information equilibrium.